swarbler/pname/README.md

 ## How to Run 🏃

-You can run revisionio using two methods:
+You can run pyname using two methods:

 - Download exe produced by pyinstaller from the releases page
 - Download the source code and run the Python file